dvbern/stip-frontend/libs/tooling/nx-plugin/README.md

 Another great example is any use case where we couple UI component to a specific data-access, such resulting entity should be implemented as a pattern (UI components should never be coupled to specific data access)

+Same logic would follow for things like guards or interceptors which are coupled to specific data access.

 As a rule of thumb, if you need to combine multiple libraries and inline entities AND their combination doesn't represent a lazy loaded feature, then you should create a `pattern`.